bbrunckh/spid-boundaries/README.md

 1. Clone the repository
 2. Obtain the raw spatial data files and place them in the specified folders
 3. Prepare the SPID boundary master list excel file
-3. Run `src/00.MASTER.R`[^1]
+3. Run `00.MASTER.R`[^1]
-  - change line 7 to the `/data` directory you are using (with raw spatial data)
+    - modify line 7 with the `/data` directory you are using (with raw spatial data)
-  - change line 11 to the file path to the SPID boundary master list excel
+    - modify line 11 with file path to the the SPID boundary master
-  - change line 14 to the vintage (e.g., "AM24")
+    - modify line 14 with the vintage (e.g., "AM24")

 [^1]: The R package _renv_ is used to install the same version of packages and dependencies.
 In case this fails, deactivate _renv_ `renv::deactivate()` and try to run the master R script without `renv::restore` after installing the following packages (and their dependencies) from CRAN: _sf_, _smoothr_, _lwgeom_, _dplyr_, _openxlsx_.